 • You are not bad for choosing your own life

+You don’t have to untangle this alone.
 Religious guilt runs deep because it’s tied to identity, belonging, and sometimes fear at a soul level.
-Talking about it with people who don’t understand religious dynamics can sometimes make it worse (“Just forget about it” rarely helps).
+Talking about it with people who don’t understand religious dynamics can sometimes make it worse.
+“Just forget about it” rarely helps.

 In my online counselling and art psychotherapy sessions, this is something I often support people with — gently unpacking where the guilt came from, how it lives in the body, and how to build a kinder, more self-trusting relationship with yourself.